shakilbinkarim/PongANN/README.md

 # PongANN
-ANN to play pong in Unity
+Artificial Neural Network to play pong in Unity

 ## Built With